Last Updated on 14 January 2026 by Cycloscope

-When hearing about Hydroelectric energy most people recall the idea of sustainability, but is this completely true?
+When people hear about Hydroelectric energy, most think of sustainability, but is that entirely true?

-With 271.5 meters, the Enguri Dam is the 4th tallest concrete arch dam in the world (and therefore the biggest dam in Europe), having to bow only to Chinese monsters.
-With a nominal capacity of 1,320 MW and an average annual capacity is 3.8 TW/h, it supplied approximately 46% of the total electricity consumption in Georgia (as of 2007).
+With a nominal capacity of 1,320 MW and an average annual capacity of 3.8 TW · h, it supplied approximately 46% of Georgia’s total electricity consumption (as of 2007).

-The history of this plant is long and winding, we just want to give a quick overview, this is not the main topic of the article.
+The history of this plant is long and winding.
+We provide a brief overview; this is not the main topic of the article.

 History of Enguri Dam – the biggest dam in Georgia

-But let’s come to the main topic of this article, let’s talk about the future.
+But let’s come to the main topic of this article: the future.

-The Georgian government is presently promoting two very big hydroelectric projects, here we’ll focus on one of these.
+The Georgian government is presently promoting two massive hydroelectric projects; here, we’ll focus on one of these.

 What’s next: Khudoni Hydro Power Plant project

-The Khudoni HPP is another project for the Enguri cascade system which is the complex that includes the Enguri HPP and the smaller Vardnili I, II, III, and IV (340MW in total).
+The Khudoni HPP is another project in the Enguri cascade system, which includes the Enguri HPP and the smaller Vardnili I, II, III, and IV (340MW in total).

-The project envisages the construction of a 200-meter-high concrete arch dam, located approximately 34 km upstream from the Enguri dam.
+The project envisages the construction of a 200-meter-high concrete arch dam located approximately 34 km upstream of the Enguri Dam.

-According to government calculations, the construction of the Khudoni HPP would increase the country’s electricity generation by 20 percent, it will cost 1.2 billion USD and will last 5-6 years.
+According to government calculations, the construction of the Khudoni HPP would increase the country’s electricity generation by 20 percent, cost 1.2 billion USD, and last 5-6 years.

-This looks like a very impressive project that could produce literally tons of clean energy, but is this energy really clean?
-What’s the price and who’s going to pay?
+This appears to be an impressive project that could produce substantial clean energy, but is this energy clean?
+What’s the price, and who’s going to pay?

 Consequences of the Khudoni Project